 What Is Tendonitis in the Ankle?

-Ankle tendonitis is the inflammation of tendons in the ankle.
-The main cause of Ankle tendonitis is an overuse injury.
+It is the inflammation of tendons in the ankle.
+The leading cause is an overuse injury.
 Heavy stress as a result of repetitive movement of the ankle causes the tendon to stretch out abnormally.

 - Pain and swelling in the ankle.

 - Pain and discomfort upon moving your foot.

 - Stiffness in the ankle that makes it difficult to raise or elevate the foot.